Body Contouring After Weight Loss

 We will determine the most appropriate procedures for you through an extensive, confidential consultation.
 Together, we will choose body and facial techniques to tighten your skin and smooth stubborn areas such as the abdomen, chest, thighs, buttocks, arms and neck.

-Your unique treatment program may involve a combination of procedures for the upper body, lower body, and face.
+Your unique treatment plan may involve a combination of procedures for the upper body, lower body, and face.
+Options include:

 Body contouring after weight loss has a typical recovery and healing process, but each person responds to surgery differently.
 After surgery, you’ll receive care instructions to speed healing and enhance your comfort.
 Throughout the recovery process, we will follow up to answer any questions you may have and to ensure the best possible outcome.